adjl/crying-angels/README.md

 - ...
 We just didn't get to put them together.
 - No credit to me btw, it's not my idea :)
 - Is actually called 'Crying Statues', but I mistyped.
 Oops.
-- 'Twas fun making this
+- 'Twas fun making this.